 Place dough seam side down into greased loaf pan.

-Proof again for another 10 minutes or until the dough has risen to the top of the loaf pan.
+Proof again for another 10 minutes to 15 minutes or until the dough has risen to the top of the loaf pan.
 Your dough should now have risen 3x it’s original.
 Then brush on the egg wash, making sure your egg wash is room temperature not cold.

 Lastly, bake for 30 minutes until golden brown.
 Make sure to allow it to cool before removing it from the pan and place it on a wire rack if desired.